-When this COVID-19 virus started, it suddenly became hard to find certain items at the grocery store.
+When this virus started, it suddenly became hard to find certain items at the grocery store.
 Many people were complaining about the lack of toilet paper, when I didn’t think twice about it because I knew I had several packages in my closet from the last sale.
 Diapers and wipes?
 Having had one or two babies in diapers for the past six years, I always have diapers on hand.

 The same was true of canned foods, flour, frozen vegetables and meat.
 I didn’t worry because my pantry and freezer were well prepared, thanks to my regular habit of stockpiling.

 Before I go any further, I want to clarify that I am not advocating or encouraging the panic buying that some have been doing.
 A stockpile is not meant to be a hoarding reaction to the recent circumstances.
 Still, I wanted to write about stockpiles yet again because I want others to have the same calmness and confidence that comes from building a proactive stockpile.

 I am not prone to overacting but this pandemic has shown me that everyone can and should have a stockpile of some sort.
 How your stockpile looks depends on you and your family.

 Having a stockpile is a practical way to be prepared for whatever may come.
 If money is suddenly tight, you know you have food to eat.
 If items at the grocery store are severely limited, you know you already have a variety of things at home.
 If you can’t leave your home, you know you aren’t dependent on the getting to the grocery store to feed your family.